XtremeOwnage/WarBot/docs/Features/ClearMessages.md

 ### Deleting Pinned Messages

-You may execute `/clear action:Pinned' to remove pinned messages as well.
+You may execute `/clear action:Pinned` to remove pinned messages as well.

 ## Context Command